New creative helicopter flight to Mars

 The very low density of Mars air (1% of Earth’s atmosphere) forced NASA teams to design an ultra-light helicopter that rotates its blades much faster than those of a regular machine, in order to remove it from Earth.

 The space agency is now announcing preparations for a fourth flight.
-Trekking is set to get harder and push creativity to its limits.
+The flights are expected to be of increasing difficulty and payment cleverness To its limits.

-Whatever happens, after a maximum of a month, the experiment of creativity will cease, to allow the persistent Rover to dedicate itself to its main mission: to search for traces of ancient life on Mars.
+Whatever happens, after a maximum of a month, experiment cleverness You will stop, to let the rover Determination It is dedicated to its main mission: to search for traces of ancient life on Mars.